johncmunson/docker-app/README.md

 - `docker-compose.override.yml` - configuration specific to local development, and also used by default by `docker-compose`
 - `docker-compose.prod.yml` - similar to `docker-compose.override.yml`, but used for production specific configuration.
 This file is not used by default by `docker-compose`, therefore we use the `-f` flag to specifically instruct Docker which configuration files to apply.
 - You can of course have additional compose files as needed, for example to support a staging environment.

+### Scaling your services

+Scaling services to use more instances is exceptionally easy with docker-compose.
+Just run `docker-compose up -d --scale <service-name>=<no. of instances>`.
+The `<service-name>` comes from how you've named your service inside `docker-compose.yml`.
+The docker engine manages inter-service communication, including load balancing this communication.
+No extra steps are needed for docker to "discover" the new instances and begin load balancing to them.

+However, our nginx reverse-proxy is not yet aware of our new instances and it will need to be restarted for it to begin sending traffic to them... `docker-compose restart nginx`.
+See the Issues section below for different strategies of updating our reverse-proxy on the fly without having to restart the container.

+_Note: Only stateless services can be scaled.
+Stateful services, such as the database, cannot be scaled.
+Neither can any services that have a port bound to the host, such as the nginx reverse-proxy.
+In the case of nginx, Docker will fail with the message `WARNING: The "nginx" service specifies a port on the host.
+If multiple containers for this service are created on a single host, the port will clash.`_

 ### Database migrations